WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 86. What is Redux Thunk?

 - Redux Thunk is middleware that allows you to write action creators that return a function instead of an action.
 This function can then be used to perform async logic and dispatch other actions.

+## 87. What is the difference between React Native and React?

+- React Native is a framework for building mobile applications using React.
+It provides a way to use React to build apps for IOS and Android.
+React, on the other hand , is JavaScript library for building user interfaces .

+React Native uses a subset of React and provides platform-specific components and APIs to access the device's native features.